ava-labs/Simplex/README.md

 1. Once a node notarizes a block `b` containing a reconfiguration event, in round `i` at epoch `e`, it refuses to vote for any descendant block of `b` in epoch `e` that contains any transactions.
 Such blocks are treated as regular blocks, but they only contain the metadata and not the block data.
-2. Since it is impossible to hand over these blocks and their corresponding finalizations to the application, the finalizations are written to the WAL along with the metadata to ensure proper restoration of the protocol state in case of a crash.
+2. Since it is impossible to hand over these blocks and their corresponding finalizations to the application, the finalizations are written to the Write-Ahead-Log (WAL) along with the metadata to ensure proper restoration of the protocol state in case of a crash.
 3. Once the block of round `i` is finalized, a new simplex instance for epoch `e'` is spawned.
 The previous instance for epoch `e` does not terminate yet, to assist nodes that still remain in that epoch.
 4. The Simplex instance of epoch `e` remains active until a block has been finalized in epoch `e'`.